hingsir/HY.js/README.md

 HY.js
 =====

-A javascript framework just for self-learning purpose.
+A JavaScript framework just for self-learning purpose.